 Lepe Beach – the D-Day Mulberry Harbour Construction Site This presentation describes the reasons why the Allies took their harbours with them, during the D-Day invasion in June 1944, the types of equipment involved, what happened to them in practice and the relics left today in Hampshire, where many of the massive caissons were constructed.

-Presentations Each illustrated presentation lasts approximately 45-60 minutes, with time for questions, and are delivered as PowerPoint slide shows, accompanied by expert commentary.
+Presentations The Illustrated presentations last approximately 45-60 minutes, with time for questions, and are delivered as PowerPoint slide shows, accompanied by expert commentary.
 They can be shortened on request.
 We can also modify the content of a presentation, if listeners have a particular interest in one or two locations.

 PLEASE NOTE: We ask for a minimum donation of £75 to FONFA funds and a contribution to the speaker’s mileage costs, from organisations requesting presentations.
 We have no Government or Local grants, no Lottery funding or legacy income.
-We rely wholly on these donations and the Museum visit footfall donations as the ONLY sources of the FONFA Charity’s regular income, which are much appreciated.
+We rely wholly on these donations and our New Forest Airfields Heritage Centre visitors’ donations as the ONLY sources of the FONFA Charity’s regular income, which are greatly appreciated.